Profile information Member settings

 An APD must always be in place under the employment, social security and social protection condition.

-An APD is not needed where data is being disclosed (or prepared to be disclosed) to the relevant authorities for the associated conditions of preventing or detecting unlawful acts and anti-doping in sport.
-For all other processing activities relating to these associated conditions, an APD must be in place.
+For the substantial public interest condition, whether an APD is required depends on the ‘associated conditions’ relied on, (ie the conditions that organisations need to demonstrate to show that they have a substantial public interest in the processing).
+An APD must be in place for all associated conditions except for the journalism, academia, art and literature condition.
+An APD is not needed where data is being disclosed to (or prepared for disclosure to) the relevant authorities for the associated conditions of preventing or detecting unlawful acts and anti-doping in sport.
+For all other processing activities relating to these 2 associated conditions, an APD must be in place.

 Criminal offence data